Skip to content

 Burial Insurance Calculator for Kidney Disease

-How to Apply for Fast Approval
+How to Apply for Burial Insurance with Kidney Disease

-A 74-year-old on hemodialysis wanted $10,000 of coverage.
-We placed a guaranteed issue policy with a graded period for natural causes during years 1–2 and immediate accidental death coverage.
-After the graded window, the full benefit applies—giving the family confidence that final expenses are covered.
+The policy included a graded period for natural causes during years 1–2 and immediate coverage for accidental death.
+After the graded period, the full death benefit becomes payable—giving the family a dependable plan that protects them long-term.

 Get Burial Coverage—Even with Kidney Disease